-The Aikido Bokken and other equipment that you use in your training says a lot about you.
-You'll need a bokken, and Aikido supplies that are good quality, and will survive the heaviest type of training.
+The Aikido Bokken and other equipment that you may use in your training says a lot about you.
+You'll need a bokken, and Aikido supplies that are of good quality, and one's that will survive the heaviest type of training.

-If you buy cheap training aids, they will not stand up to hard consistent practise, so it is vital to get well made equipment.
+Unfortunately, if you buy cheap training aids, they will not stand up to hard consistent practice, so it is vital to get well made equipment.

 I suggest you use good quality bokken, jo staff, tanto, hakama, gi, and other equipment for both traditional and modern martial arts.

-A bokken is a Japanese wooden sword used for training, usually the size and shape of a Japanese katana (sword).
-Used as a cheaper and safer substitute for a real sword in kendo, aikido, kenjutsu, etc.
+A bokken is a Japanese wooden sword used for training, usually the size and shape of a Japanese katana (Japanese sword).
+It is used as a cheaper and safer substitute for a real sword in kendo, aikido, kenjutsu, etc.

-Heavier bokken are designed to develop strength and technique, often used in suburi (solo cutting exercises).
+Heavier bokken are designed to develop wrist and forearm strength in technique, often used in suburi (solo cutting exercises).
 The heavier weight of suburi bokken make them less suitable for paired practice or kata.

-In Japan, the sword and the art of its use goes back before the times of written history.
-It was during the Muromachi Period 1336-1600 A.D. that the use of the bokken became popular.
+In Japan, the sword and the art of its use goes back before written history.
+During the Muromachi Period 1336-1600 A.D. that the bokken became popular.

-This was when the warriors began dueling against a single opponent instead of fighting in a battlefield situation.
-The 'Ryu' specialty styles began, which also gave birth to the highly skilled samurai.
+This was when warriors began dueling against single opponents instead of in a battlefield.
+The 'Ryu' specialty styles began, which gave birth to skilled samurai.

-Miyamoto Musashi, a kenjutsu master, was well known for fighting fully armed enemies with only one or two bokken.
-In a famous legend, he defeated Sasaki Kojiro with a bokken that he had carved from an oar while travelling on a boat to the arranged island for the duel.
+Miyamoto Musashi, a kenjutsu master, was well known for fighting enemies with bokken.
+In a famous duel, he defeated Sasaki Kojiro with a bokken that he had carved from an oar while travelling on a boat to the arranged island.

 The aikido bokken that can be purchased today hasn't changed much from those used centuries ago in feudal Japan.
-Although there are some made in various parts of the world, the most popular ones come from Japan and are made of Japanese red or white oak.
+Although there are some made in various parts of the world, the most popular ones are made of Japanese white oak.